 The Poll of the Week last week was so close, that we are declaring David Kessler and Lawrence Talbot winners.
 That means they have to go up against Lon Chaney Wolfman and Boris Karloff’s Frankenstein Monster to claim the championship.
 VOTE

 If you are tired of vampires, perhaps you’d like to check out a werewolf tale set in the old west.Â Co-Creator of the Zuda Comics series dropped us a quick email about the launch tonight (Monday) at sundown.
 Our special thanks to everyone who has helped make HIGH MOON a success in 2008.
 2009 has plenty of surprises in store (along with a HIGH MOON trade in October!) via Zuda Comics

 vs. My Patience This past week finally saw the end of one of the most god-awful series DC has ever produced.Â Surprisingly, Iâ€™m not talking about Final Crisis or Batman RIP, rather the horrid horror/superhero mini-series Superman & Batman vs. Vampires & Werewolves.

+Oh… Dear… God… NO!
 I can understand the zombie craze.Â I can appreciate the love affair with the undead vampire.Â I can even go so far as to say werewolves have their place in story telling.Â But dear jeebus, whyâ€™d you have to convince someone in DC editorial that Superman & Batman should take on Vampires and Werewolves?